fw8/docker-bareos-client/README.md

 If the container was started with the environment variable `MYSQL_RESTORE_PATH` then a compressed dump file for each database is written to the given destination.

-Example to write the Dumps directly to your working directory:
+Example to write the dumps directly to your working directory:

 ```bash
 docker run -d \